hafbau/lecture_notes/w2d3/README.md

 [Video will be here once uploaded](https://us02web.zoom.us/rec/share/-pFpILrN5GNJH53TtGLhZJ85T6Tqeaa823VMrKcIz007qICuWkJUFlaXA6MuAbEP)

-For a refresher of HTTP, have a look at the `http.md` file on the Github repo liked above.
+For a refresher of HTTP, have a look at the `http.md` file on the Github repo linked above.

 [For another instructor's take on the topic, checkout Travis' notes here](https://web.compass.lighthouselabs.ca/activities/153/lectures/3413)

 The below are notes I wrote in class; enjoy.

-### What we learned [5m]
+### New things we learned today

-- Understanding how machine-machine protocol gleans from human social interaction
-- IP is the internet protocol for addressing machines for example like the phone numbers while TCP caters to PORT for example like the ext. to the phone numbers
-- Basic structure of HTTP requests and responses
+- `.on` sets up listeners for an event.
+And the signature is `whatever.on('event', functionToHandleThisEvent)
+- nesting server actions to clients within `server.on('connection')` to ascertain connection to the particular client
+- how to create server and connection to server
+- setting encoding is important.
+- In tcp communications happen through the server, two clients don’t directly talk
+- understanding that the callback passed to `.on` method runs asynchronously and so order of execution will depend on the particular event being triggered (*async sockets* in Brian M's words)

 ---

 ## Agenda today

-- [ ] Quick Review
+- [x] Quick Review
-- [ ] Protocol
+- [x] Protocol
-- [ ] TCP
+- [x] TCP
-- [ ] HTTP
+- [-] HTTP (we didn't cover this in depth; don't worry there's plenty of time.)

-### Review Async with Settimeout [10m]
+### Review Async with Settimeout

+### About networking

-### Hafiz's Hot tips for networking
+Hafiz's hot tips for networking

 - Introduce yourself
-- figure out if you speak their lang
+- Figure out you speak their language
 - handshake
-- make mutual to be their
-- listen while the speak and hopefully they repay the favour
+- ensure they're woke and interested
+- find out what they do
+- take turns speaking / listening
-- end it cleanly
+- end cleanly

 ### What is a protocol?
-[10m]

 * It's a formalized way to communicate.
     - Spoken language is a communications protocol, as is body language!
 But we're getting philosophical here...